Controller and processor - GDPR basics

 If there is joint responsibility, the controllers involved must specify in an agreement pursuant to Art.
 26 I GDPR which of them assumes which obligations under data protection law, such as information obligations.
 This agreement must be transparent, i.e. show the actual relationships and functions vis-à-vis data subjects.
 Pursuant to Art.
 26 III GDPR, the data subject may nevertheless turn to any of the data controllers when asserting his or her rights.

-Legally independent companies are always to be regarded as separate data controllers, which is particularly important within a group of companies.
-However, the controllers of individual parts of a group of companies are granted a legitimate interest in the exchange of personal data within the group of companies by recital 48 of the GDPR.
+Legally independent companies are always to be regarded as separate controllers, which is particularly important within a group of companies.
+However, those responsible for individual parts of a group of companies are protected by recital 48 of the GDPR a legitimate interest in the exchange of personal data within the Group.

 Processor

 The processor is defined in Art.
-4 No. 8 GDPR as any natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.
-It must therefore be someone other than the controller and the person must act on behalf of the controller.
+4 No. 8 GDPR as any natural or legal person, public authority, agency or other body which personal data on behalf of the controller processed.
+It must therefore be someone other than the controller and the person must be acting on behalf of the controller.

-The processor is not itself the responsible party.
-He acts solely on the instructions of the controller.
-The controller remains responsible for compliance with data protection regulations.
-However, if the processor disregards his instructions and determines the purposes and means of the processing himself, he is deemed to be the controller in this respect (Art.
+The processor is not itself the controller.
+It acts solely on the instructions of the controller.
+For compliance with the data protection regulations the controller is still responsible.
+However, if the processor disregards its mandate and determines the purposes and means of processing itself, it is deemed to be the controller in this respect (Art.
 28 X GDPR).

 It must be measured on a case-by-case basis how much leeway the processor may still have in processing despite being bound by instructions.
 If he has too much personal responsibility, he ultimately becomes the controller.